basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 ### Average Stats

 Average Stats represent an average calculated as (total occurrences / number of samples) since this node was started.
 In the below stats the sample time is 1s, giving us a per-second average.
-Currently, the only Average Stats are reported by Sidejob - an Erlang library that implements a parallel, capacity-limited request pool.
+Currently, the only Average Stats are reported by Sidejob, an Erlang library that implements a parallel, capacity-limited request pool.

 Stat                    | Description
 :-----------------------|:--------------------------------------------------